kadimetla/doc-adk-training/training/module35-deployment-agent-engine/lab.md

-# Lab 35: Deploying the Calculator Agent Challenge
+# Lab 35: Deploying an Agent to Agent Engine Challenge

 ## Goal
-In this lab, you will deploy the `calculator-agent` to Google Cloud's Agent Engine using both the recommended Accelerated method and the manual Standard method.
+In this lab, you will deploy an ADK agent to Google Cloud's Agent Engine using both the recommended Accelerated method and the manual Standard method.

 ### Prerequisites
 *   A Google Cloud Project with billing enabled.
 *   `gcloud` CLI installed and authenticated (`gcloud auth application-default login`).
-*   A GCS bucket for staging files (`gsutil mb -p YOUR_PROJECT_ID -l us-central1 gs://YOUR_UNIQUE_BUCKET_NAME`).
+*   A GCS bucket for the Standard Deployment part (`gsutil mb -p YOUR_PROJECT_ID -l us-central1 gs://YOUR_UNIQUE_BUCKET_NAME`).
+*   **Python Environment:** A Python version between 3.9 and 3.13.
+*   **UV Tool:** For managing the Python environment.
+See [Install UV](https://github.com/astral-sh/uv#installation).
+*   **Make Tool:** A build automation tool, typically pre-installed on Unix-based systems.
 *   **Required APIs:** Ensure the following APIs are enabled in your project:
     *   Vertex AI API
     *   Cloud Build API